BalaganiLokendra/Gogaga-Holidays-Website/README.md

 This project aims to create a responsive travel and tourism website for Gogaga Holidays using HTML and CSS.

+## Deployed Link:
+The website is deployed at [https://gogagaholidays1.ccbp.tech/](https://gogagaholidays1.ccbp.tech/).

 ## Key Features:

 1. **Holiday Packages**: Display various packages with details.